argonatorUberTF/Uber-Team-Fortress/README.md

 If the map is designed properly with a lower amount of spawns, the limit of 512 entities should not be broken.
 However, it is not a fatal error, you can restart a map or the server to try again.
 A fix is in progress to address this and the limit on the number of sound effects precached.
+# 9-2020 Fixed with FTE Server version for 32 or 64 bit.
+See releases.
+The mega health box dropped by monster adds 100 health regardless of your health amount.
+It also cures infections.
+Previously it wouldn't help until you were below 250 health.

 New bugs can be submitted to Github for tracking and resolution be unbiased.
 Volunteer devs of code/fixes/features gladly accepted.
+Special thanks to Agent for fixing the player fob and FuhQuake support.

 # TODO:
-Clean up source code for easy compiliation in fteccgui and 64bit versions. - 99% -arg Down to 4 warnings on ftegccui compiler in Windows.
+Clean up source code for easy compiliation in fteccgui and 64bit versions. - 99.9% -arg Down to 4 warnings on ftegccui compiler in Windows.
 It's the grappling hook, and it works.
+It's also a harpoon weapon just like PainKeep.

 Add Painkeep explosive shotgun ammo when you pick up a pack from monsters.
 A few shells with rekt most monsters in a few shots.
 If possible upgrade the lightning gun to the painkeep chain lightning gun.

-Not tested on FTE or Prozac server yet.
-Volunteers ?
-The code is now possible to compile with limited number of warnings.
-I suggest a fork or a combined United release if all the defects in mvdsv with current map settings can be resolved.
-It should resolve the number of sounds to precache and possibly the edict limit of >512.

 Upgraded medic nail gun to nails with more damage, similar to the lava nails, but not quad damage. - done -arg.